afselmuhammed/excel-import-backend/README.md

 cd csv-import-laravel
 Install Composer Dependencies:

-bash
-Copy code
 **composer install**

 Set Up Environment Variables:

 **Rename .env.example to .env.**

 Configure your database settings in the .env file.

 Generate Application Key:
 **php artisan key:generate**

 Run Migrations:
 **php artisan migrate**

 Start Development Server:
 **php artisan serve**

 Usage
 Upload CSV File:

-Navigate to the application registration page and resgister as an user.
+Navigate to the application registration page and register as an user.
 Login as user
-Use the file upload form to select and upload a CSV file.
+Use the file upload button to select and upload a CSV file.
 Import Data:

 Once the file is uploaded, the application will validate and import the CSV data into the database.
 Check the import status and any errors encountered during the process.
-Example CSV File Format
+Example CSV File Format added with file